-Banksy’s satiric images are among the most recognizable in the world, and he is among the most infamous artists, yet his identify is unknown.
+Banksy’s satiric images are among the most recognizable in the world, yet his identify is unknown.
 He has said that “copyright is for losers.”
 The Italian matter was the first time he had enforced his trademarks, perhaps not because of the lost income, as much as to maintain control and prevent over-commercialization.

 That his company, Pest Control, sued a museum gift shop may not be an accident.
 ‘Exit Through the Gift Shop,’ Banksy’s 2010 Oscar-nominated documentary about street artists and how they work, not only illuminated their challenges but elevated the importance of their work.
 Some believe that the non-fiction film is hoax, or at best a staging, designed to perpetuate Banksy’s mystique.

 “What is most interesting about this [trademark] matter, writes Vittoria Romano an Australian lawyer on Lexology, “that in concealing his identity, Banksy limits his ability to enforce Copyright.

 “Further, his deliberate opposition to using his brand in market puts him at risk of failing to show use.
 It seems the Pest Control team need to work on an IP strategy moving forward in order to protect the commercial side of his art, even if that is considered to go against his anti-establishment messages.”

 Watch Banksy’s $1.2 million ‘Balloon Girl’ Self-Destruct at Sotheby’s in London

 Prankster or Profit?